DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 Well done!
 You can now connect to ODM using the endpoints you got [earlier](#register-the-odm-redirect-url) and log in as an ODM admin with the account you created in [the first step](#manage-group-and-user).

->Note:  Loging out in ODM components using Okta authentication raises an error for the time being.
+>Note:  Logout in ODM components using Okta authentication raises an error for the time being.
 This is a known issue.
 We recommend to use a private window in your browser to log in, so that logout is done just by closing this window.

 ### Set up Rule Designer

-To be able to securely connect your Rule Designer to the Decision Server and Decision Center services that are running in Certified Kubernetes, you need to establish a TLS connection through a security certificate as well as the OpenID configuration.
+To be able to securely connect your Rule Designer to the Decision Server and Decision Center services that are running in Certified Kubernetes, you need to establish a TLS connection through a security certificate in addition to the OpenID configuration.

-1. Get the following configuration files
+1. Get the following configuration files.
     * `https://<DC_HOST>/decisioncenter/assets/truststore.jks`
     * `https://<DC_HOST>/odm/decisioncenter/assets/OdmOidcProvidersRD.json`
       Where *DC_HOST* is the Decision Center endpoint.

-2. Copy the `truststore.jks` and `OdmOidcProvidersRD.json` files to your Rule Designer installation directory next to the `eclipse.ini` file
+2. Copy the `truststore.jks` and `OdmOidcProvidersRD.json` files to your Rule Designer installation directory next to the `eclipse.ini` file.

-3. Edit your `eclipse.ini` file and add the following lines at the end:
+3. Edit your `eclipse.ini` file and add the following lines at the end.
     ```
     -Djavax.net.ssl.trustStore=<ECLIPSEINITDIR>/truststore.jks
     -Djavax.net.ssl.trustStorePassword=changeit